ferrumnet/MultiSwap/README.md

 4. Fill in other required addresses such as the WETH and foundry token address, chainID etc.
 5. Now add a network entry in `hardhat.config.ts`.
 The network names here and in `constants/addresses.json` must match

-Contracts are now ready for deployment with HardHat's new Ignition modules system.
+Contracts are now ready for deployment.
 Simply run:
 ```
-hh ignition deploy ignition/modules/Multiswap.ts
+hh run deploy/index.ts
 ```
 This will deploy all MultiSwap contracts with all necessary configs.
-Contract addresses can be found in the deployment artifacts, which will autogenerate in the `ignition/` directory
+Contract addresses will print to console

 ### ZkSync
 ZkSync uses a different compiler with different node packages.
 After following the 4 steps above, first compile with: